dhrubo99941/dhrubo99941/README.md

 - **Use storytelling:** describe the problem, your approach, and the insights gained【361532396351784†L360-L367】.
 - **Maintain visual appeal:** use clean formatting and consistent design for repositories【361532396351784†L377-L392】.
 - **Seek feedback:** engage with the GitHub community to refine your work【361532396351784†L392-L406】.

-By following these guidelines, your GitHub profile will project a **forward‑thinking, professional brand** and showcase your readiness for data‑analyst roles.